IBM Cloud Docs

 1. Go to Start Menu > Settings > Control Panel

-The following instructions provide detailed steps on configuring the public network through the windows graphical interface.
+Use the following steps to configure the public network through the Windows graphical interface.

 1. Right-click Local Area Connection > Properties.